bwu62/stat240-revamp/docs/03-handling-data.md

 ### Other constructors

-So far we only learned to construct vectors with the `c()` function, e.g. `data<-c(3,6,6,2,4,1,5)`.
+So far, we've only learned how to construct vectors by using the `c()` function, for example `data<-c(3,6,6,2,4,1,5)`.
 There are a few other common ways to construct them.

 One of the easiest, if you just need a sequence of integers, is to use the `:` operator: